Trump freezes Venezuela gov’t assets in escalation

-WASHINGTON (AP) — The Trump administration froze all Venezuelan government assets Monday in a dramatic ratcheting up of tensions with Nicolás Maduro that places his socialist administration on a short list of adversaries from Cuba, North Korea, Syria and Iran that haven been targeted by such aggressive U.S. actions.
+WASHINGTON (AP) — The Trump administration froze all Venezuelan government assets Monday in a dramatic escalation of tensions with Nicolás Maduro that places his socialist administration alongside a short list of adversaries from Cuba, North Korea, Syria and Iran that have been targeted by such aggressive U.S. actions.

-The ban blocking Americans from doing business with Maduro’s government, which takes effect immediately, is the first of its kind in the western hemisphere in over three decades, following an asset freeze against Gen. Manuel Noriega’s government in Panama and a trade embargo on the Sandinista leadership in Nicaragua in the 1980s.
+The ban blocking American companies and individuals from doing business with Maduro’s government and its top supporters, which takes effect immediately, is the first of its kind in the western hemisphere in over three decades, following an asset freeze against Gen. Manuel Noriega’s government in Panama and a trade embargo on the Sandinista leadership in Nicaragua in the 1980s.

+While the order falls short of an outright trade embargo — notably, it spares Venezuela’s still sizable private sector — it represents the most sweeping U.S. action to remove Maduro since the Trump administration recognized opposition leader Juan Guaidó as Venezuela’s rightful leader in January.
+Critically, it also exposes foreign entities doing business with the Maduro government to U.S. retaliation.

+“The apparent goal is to give the U.S. the ability to apply the law beyond its borders to allies of Maduro like China, Russia, Cuba, Iran and Turkey,” said Russ Dallen, the Miami-based head of Caracas Capital Markets brokerage.
+“Should those foreign entities continue doing business with Maduro they can have their U.S. assets seized.”

 The executive order signed by President Donald Trump justified the move by citing Maduro’s “continued usurpation of power” and human rights abuses by security forces loyal to him.

-But it remains to see what impact it will have on Venezuela’s already moribund economy, suffering as it is from six-digit hyperinflation and a deep, multi-year contraction that surpasses that of the Great Depression in the U.S.
+The measures are likely to exacerbate suffering in already moribund economy marked by six-digit hyperinflation and a deep, multi-year contraction that surpasses that of the Great Depression in the U.S.

 More than 100 officials and government insiders have also had their U.S. assets frozen and blocked from doing business with Americans.
-As part of the executive order, that list could soon be expanded to include anyone the U.S. Treasury and State Departments determine to be assisting Maduro, his government or previously sanctioned individuals.
+As part of the executive order, Americans or U.S. companies that do business with such individuals face penalties.
 The same Maduro supporters will also be banned from entering the U.S.

 Exceptions will be allowed for the delivery of food, medicine and clothing.
 Transactions with Venezuela’s still sizable private sector do not appear to be affected either.
 It’s unclear how the actions will affect American oil giant Chevron, which last month received a three-month exemption from the U.S. Treasury to allow it to continue drilling for oil with state-run oil monopoly PDVSA.